shahidzain67/av-stpa/STPA/level-1/stpa.md

   <tr>
     <td>Steering</td>
     <td class="Not Providing">
-      Apollo does not provide steer control when in autonomous mode and vehicle is required to alter trajectory
+      Apollo does not provide steer control when in autonomous mode and vehicle path is not straight
     </td>
     <td class="Providing">
       Apollo provides steer control when the vehicle required to maintain current trajectory<br><br>